Testing Diagnostics#

 datasets_file |

-Path to YAML file with datasets (relative to package) |
+Path to a pre-built catalog YAML file (relative to package) |

 ESGF Requests#